joelbygger/cmake_proj/cmake_proj.md

 ## ASAN

 Address sanitizer, run time checks.
 Cannot be used at same time as TSAN.
 A custom CMake configuration define tells factories to add required compiler flags.
+Also see section [About sanitizers](#about-sanitizers).
 To add it to all build targets:

 ```bash
 cmake -DASAN=1 ..
 ```

-ASAN can be controlled with additional flags, see <https://github.com/google/sanitizers/wiki/AddressSanitizerFlags>, the list below is by no means complete and only for my convenience:

-* Common to ASAN, TSAN and MSAN.
-  * strict_string_checks=true:full_address_space=true:decorate_proc_maps=true
-* print_stats=true # Print various statistics after printing an error message or if atexit=1.
-* atexit=true # If set, prints ASan exit stats even after program terminates successfully.
-* export ASAN_OPTIONS="halt_on_error=false:detect_invalid_pointer_pairs=2:detect_stack_use_after_return=true:check_initialization_order=true:strict_init_order=true:print_scariness=true:alloc_dealloc_mismatch=true"

 ## TSAN